 Rees griffith llen of Kelligare hath incroached one acre of arrable land, and builded a howse thereuppon. and sould the same to James ap John Welym of Lanvabon, after whose desease the same descended to John James his sonne and heyre who sould the same to Edward Prichard esquire, who nowe claimeth the freehould therof, and John Mathewe …? is his undertenant for yeares

-The evidence of this sale is to be found in the Llancaiach estate archive
+Evidence of the sale is in the Llancaiach estate archive:

 Conveyance for £20, 20 September 1592;